 - Transmasculine: a person who is transgender in the direction of masculinity, but may or may not be a man.

 - Trigender: a person who has three genders they switch between or experience simultaneously.

-- Two-spirit: a gender identity that is culture-specific to Native Americans.
-It describes someone whose body holds both a feminine and a masculine spirit.
+- Two-spirit: a gender identity specific to indigenous peoples that transcends western views of gender.
+It describes someone whose body holds both a male and female spirit.